benedek88/solutions/README.md

 # solutions

-This the collection of my solved HackerRank challenges.
+This is the collection of my solved HackerRank challenges.